Elias Paiyo: Personal life

-Elias married his wife, Karen, on 1 November 1998 in Sydney, and had a traditional PNG wedding in his village on 9 January 2000.
+Elias married his wife, Karen, on 1 November 1998 in Sydney, and had a traditional Papua New-Guinean wedding in his village on 9 January 2000.
 He has two sons, Joshua and Jordan.
 Both boys have represented PNG in rugby league matches against NSW Country in 2018 and Gold Coast Titans in 2019.
 Joshua was named U16s Best and Fairest in the Queensland Pacific Island Cultural Carnival (QPICC) Rugby League Carnival in Brisbane.
 He was part of the U16s Championship winning QLD PNG Kokomos side in 2017.
 Elias moved from Sydney in 2005 and now lives on the Gold Coast.